La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 **la** is similar to **le**, but it converts a word into a name instead of a simple noun.

 In English, we start a word with a capital letter to show that it is a name.
-In Lojban we use the prefix word **la**.
+In Lojban, we use the prefix word **la**.

 Always use **la** when producing names!